Lonza-RND-Data-Science/fuzzycocopython/docs/parameters.rst

   value is expanded to match the number of outputs.
 - ``metrics_weights``: mapping of fitness metrics to weights.
 When omitted the classifier defaults to ``{"accuracy": 1.0}`` and the regressor defaults to ``{"rmse": 1.0}``.
+  All other known metrics are explicitly set to ``0.0`` so the engine does not fall back to its internal sensitivity/specificity defaults.
+Unknown metric names raise ``ValueError``.
 - ``features_weights`` (default ``None``): optional per-feature weights used by the fitness function.